The Repo Is The Company

 # What's next

-When it's trivial to build and grow one product, the next skill isn't building better—it's managing more.
-A portfolio of 10-15 interconnected products.
+When it's easy to build and grow one product, the next skill isn't building better — it's managing more.
+A portfolio of 10-15 connected products.
 Each collecting different data.
-Combined, they create proprietary insights no single product could generate.
+Combined, they create insights nobody else has.

-What used to be a venture studio with 200 employees compresses to one person with taste, a terminal, and a portfolio.
+What used to take a venture studio with 200 employees now takes one person with good taste, a laptop, and a portfolio.

 Now